walknuts/southportapartments/pages/2-moving.md

 ![](/assets/images/pages/2-moving-010.jpg)

 Stop and hold your fob near the card reader on the right to open the correct roller door.
 If your carpark is in the Basement, you can drive straight down the ramp and use the alternative card reader at the bottom.
 The roller door will close automatically behind you.
 To exit, approach slowly until the sensor opens the roller door.
 Again, it will close automatically behind you.

 Have an EV?
 Unfortunately, we do not yet have chargers in our carparks, but we are working on it.
-In the interim, Evo Energy, just across the road, have a public charger.
+In the interim, Evo Energy has a public charger just across the road.

 ### Where is my storage cage, and what can I store?